Here’s How To Tell if You Need Wide Shoes

 Wide shoes are better for individuals with wide feet, flat feet or foot disorders.
 When choosing a shoe, it is important to prioritize well-fitting shoes over those with a relaxed feel.
 Shoes—narrow, medium or wide—should be secure and supportive rather than roomy.

-What is the difference between regular and wide-width shoes?
+What is the difference between regular and wide shoes?

 Are wide shoes better for flat feet?

 Yes, wide shoes are better for people with flat feet.
-Wide shoes provide more room in the toe box, so individuals with irregular arches experience less cramping and increased foot support.
+Wide width shoe sizes provide more room in the toe box, so individuals with irregular arches experience less cramping and increased foot support.

 Can I wear wide fit shoes with normal feet?